See autumn colour at Basildon Park

 In the Parkland

-As you wander through the parkland spot the Tulip trees changing towards the end of October.
+As you wander through the parkland spot the Tulip trees changing to vibrant colours in September and October.

 The yellowing leaves of the Field Maples make for a contrast to the surrounding reds and oranges that are appearing on the beech trees throughout the parkland as well.